What is arsenic?

 - Arsenic compounds are widely used in the early 20th century for controlling weeds and pests due to their toxicity.
-In 1980 all arsenate pesticides were banned due to carcinogenic properties of As.
+In 1980 all arsenate pesticides were banned due to the carcinogenic properties of As.

-- In medicine, arsenic-based drug Salvarsan was used for the treatment of syphilis until Penicillium was discovered.
-Today arsenic trioxide is very effective for the treatment of promyelocytic leukemia.
+- In medicine, the arsenic-based drug Salvarsan was used for the treatment of syphilis until penicillin was discovered.

 - Elemental arsenic is used to make various alloys with lead.
 Its presence increases the fluidity, luster, strength, and hardness of the alloys.